 Rest is taking a break from being productive, in accordance with that definition.

 The result is widespread and too often deep unhealthy stress from the dominant imbalance between work and rest, because resulting pressures towards “productivity” mean (too often much) more work over rest.

-Remember that imbalance is instability against composure, competence, and genuine progress.
+Remember that imbalance is instability against composure, competence, and progress.

-Sacrificing balance to be competitive is obviously unwise, yet wildly rampant due to the drive coerced by power addicts and other ignorant people.
+Sacrificing balance to be competitive is obviously unwise, yet wildly rampant.

 In other words, horribly popularized societal pressures aggressively towards a terrible rest/work imbalance forces the vast majority of people to be severely unhealthily stressed out by that publicly obvious societal detriment — excessive engagement towards professionalism and traditions that at least questionably (if not outright fail to) benefit the public — but certainly “benefit” the power addicts.